Royal University of Phnom Penh: Royal University of Phnom Penh Campus 2

 The Campus 2 of the Royal University of Phnom Penh was built between 1989 and 1991 with the support of the Vietnamese Communist government.
 It is located on five hectares of land on Russian Federation Boulevard.
 Apart from the classrooms of the Departments of Geography, History and Sociology, there is also the Royal Academy of Cambodia on the compound that uses the former canteen as office space.
 The former university dormitories house the research center of the Royal Academy of Cambodia.

 Oum Pom, the Secretary General of the Royal Academy of Cambodia, remembers: "In today’s Institute of Foreign Languages (IFL) was a political training centre after the Vietnamese took control of Cambodia.
 However, since the building was small, we decided to build a new and more comfortable one."
 Oum Pom, who was the vice president of this school, adds that the professors and teachers, who were high-ranking officials of the Cambodian Communist government, gathered to choose the location and the building style.
 Formerly, the Parachute Unit of the Cambodian Army was located on the lot.
 Acting on the request of the People's Revolutionary Party of Kampuchea, the Vietnamese government decided to send architects and workers to construct the campus.
 The names of the Vietnamese architects have not been recorded.

 Pom adds that the architecture of the new campus was influenced both by the ancient style of Khmer temples from the Angkor period and by a visit to some modern buildings such as the Hotel Cambodiana and the original university campus, where the political training centre was located at that time.
 Pom says: "We believe that the two ponds and its bridges were inspired by the ponds of the previous school (today’s IFL) and Angkor Wat.
 It makes the students feel calm and cool during the classes and helps them to relax."
 In ancient temple architecture, the Cambodian ancestors usually adorned the buildings by surrounding them with ponds and added bridges decorated with dragon heads, he adds.

 The school was supposed to teach the students Marxist–Leninist theories and how mankind would evolve toward socialism.
 When the Vietnamese left Cambodia in 1992, the school was never opened; the Cambodian Communist government decided to hand the building over to the Ministry of Education.

 Co-operation with the Royal Government of Cambodia

-The support of the Royal Government of Cambodia, particularly the Ministry of Education Youth and Sports (MOEYS) is critical to the life of RUPP.
+The support of the Royal Government of Cambodia, particularly the Ministry of Education, Youth and Sport (MOEYS), is critical to the life of RUPP.
 All degrees and course programs at RUPP have been recommended and supported by the government, which covers electricity and utility costs, provides staff salaries (approximately US$500/month), and provides important resources such as computers, infrastructure and furniture.
 The prime minister and other government representatives have participated in the university's graduation, cultural and opening ceremonies.